 Don’t miss these important deadlines!

-The winter term will soon be upon us and it will be full steam ahead with another busy semester.
+The fall term will soon be upon us and it will be full steam ahead with course work.
 As you begin to tackle your readings and assignments, make sure to keep an eye on these key deadlines.

 Paying your tuition and fees